jonas-vriend/fs_project/README.md

 - Apple BS 2021: Splits the 26 off of FYE line - not catastrophic since this line isnt used but can forsee this happening to important values so want to avoid this
 - Amazon BS 22 - Total current assets split into 2 bboxes. evals to 0
 - GE BS  18: Misses single digit preferred stock vals: 6, 6
-- UHG BS 24 - single didigt 9s not captured in common stock line
+- UHG BS 24 - single digit 9s not captured in common stock line
 - UHG IS 2018: Really bad hallcuination where $ treated as 8.

 ### LOGIC ERRORS
 - GE BS 20 - underscore 0s logic struggling with densely packed text
 - GE BS 22 - merged junk to final line
 - BH BS 24: auditors are idiots and didnt label the summing line.
 Maybe detect if a line has an empty label and default to ''
-- HAL BS 24: summing range logic breaks because 'Ccompany Shareholder's equity' is a summing line without total in it.
+- HAL BS 24: summing range logic breaks because 'Company Shareholder's equity' is a summing line without total in it.
 TBH i think this is the auditors fault.
 Not sure this is actionable

 ## Starting Development